Add the Android SDK to your app

 }

-Enable multiple FCM providers
+Enabling multiple FCM providers

-1. Add a class to support FCM messages: For example create
+1. Add a class to support FCM messages.
+For example, create class MyFirebaseMessagingService extends FirebaseMessagingService.

-2. Add import co.acoustic.mobile.push.sdk.api.fcm.FcmApi;
+2. Add import co.acoustic.mobile.push.sdk.api.fcm.FcmApi;.

 FcmApi.handleMceFcmMessage(getApplicationContext(), remoteMessage);